Burao: 1945 Sheikh Bashir Rebellion

 Sheikh Bashir settled many disputes among the tribes in the vicinity, which kept them from raiding each other.
 He was generally thought to settle disputes through the use of Islamic Sharia and gathered around him a strong following.

 The British administration recruited Indian and South African troops, led by police general James David, to fight against Sheikh Bashir and had intelligence plans to capture him alive.
 The British authorities mobilized a police force, and eventually on 7 July found Sheikh Bashir and his unit in defensive positions behind their fortifications in the mountains of Bur Dhab.
 After clashes Sheikh Bashir and his second-in-command, Alin Yusuf Ali, nicknamed Qaybdiid, were killed.
 A third rebel was wounded and was captured along with two other rebels.
 The rest fled the fortifications and dispersed.
 On the British side the police general leading the British troops as well as a number of Indian and South African troops perished in the clashes, and a policeman was injured.

 After his death, Sheikh Bashir was widely hailed by locals as a martyr and was held in great reverence.
 His family took quick action to remove his body from the place of his death at Geela-eeg mountain, about 20 miles from Burao.
 A secondary school in Burao, called the Sheikh Bashir Secondary School, is named in his honour.

+Post-colonial

+The town became a district capital and a number of public buildings were subsequently established in the following years.
+Burao's administrative importance declined after Hargeisa replaced Berbera as the capital of the British Somaliland protectorate in 1941, and Burao's urban infrastructure remained underdeveloped.
+However, with the expansion of the region's livestock trade in the 1950s the city once again began to grow.
+Serving as the most important regional market hub, where livestock from the Hawd region as well as the city's south-western hinterlands was assembled and exported to Saudi Arabia, Burao grew rapidly and replaced Berbera as the second largest city of the Protectorate.

+Burao's rapid growth continued after independence in 1960.
+Burao regained its administrative importance as it was made the capital of the Togdheer region, which at the time encompassed today's Togdheer, Sool and Sanaag regions.
+Burao was also during this time the third largest city of Somalia after Mogadishu and Hargeisa.

+With the opening of a local branch of the Somali Commercial Bank, livestock traders gained access to credits and further expanded their business activities by investing their profits in the real estate market, further contributing to the development and growth of the city.
+Burao was reorganized and restructured massively during the 1970s, and with the migration of locals to the Gulf states, where the oil boom had opened up new job opportunities, Burao's vibrant land market was stimulated further as their savings were often invested in real estate.
+The city's growth was also caused by the development of its shoe industry and educational facilities.